SimpERROR/SimpBangumi/README_EN.md

   An unofficial desktop client for <a href="https://bgm.tv">Bangumi</a> built with <b>Tauri v2</b> + <b>Rust</b> + <b>Vue3</b>.
 </p>

-> [!NOTE]
-> This project is currently in the Beta stage.
-Feel free to download, experience it, and submit Issues!

 ## License
 This project is open-sourced under the GNU General Public License v3.0 (GPL-3.0).
 For more details, please refer to the LICENSE file.